-Initially founded as a distributor and publisher, Probe Software began its existence by contracting out the development of computer games (primarily ports of popular arcade games) to smaller development studios.
+Founded in 1984 primarily as a distributor and publisher, Probe Software began its existence by contracting out the development of computer games (primarily ports of popular arcade games) to smaller development studios.
 Their first game, the Commodore 16 budget title Alcatraz, did not perform as well in the marketplace as the company had expected, leading McGovern to re-evaluate the company's direction.
 Soon, Probe switched to developing for the Amstrad CPC, Commodore 64, and ZX Spectrum, when they notably acquired an official license to port many of Sega's flagship franchises to contemporary home computers.

 Fergus McGovern was awarded a Lifetime Achievement Award at the 1995 Golden Joystick Awards, and later was also awarded the honorary Freedom of the City of London.
 McGovern additionally served as associate director of the Crystal Palace Football Club, and was an active fundraiser and philanthropist.

 On February 26th, 2016, McGovern returned from a transatlantic flight with a cerebral blood clot, and passed away the following day.